Far Eastern University – Nicanor Reyes Medical Foundation: Accreditations and Recognitions

 FEU-NRMF became the only Philippine institution to join the World University Rankings for Innovation (WURI) 2023, ranking 56th.

 Campus

 The Institute of Medicine Building is located at the left end of the complex's main facade, housing all learning spaces for its students.
 In 2010, the JCR (Dr. Josephine Cojuanco Reyes) Building has been completed, adding more classrooms, a gymnasium, swimming pool, and a fitness gym.

-In 2016, the Nicanor Reyes (N.M.
-Reyes, III) Tower was constructed due to the needs for additional classrooms, doctor's clinics, and parking spaces.
+In 2016, the Nicanor M. Reyes, Jr. Tower was constructed due to the needs for additional classrooms, doctor's clinics, and parking spaces.

 Healthway FEU-NRMF Medical Center

 Currently managed by Healthway Medical Network, the FEU-NRMF Medical Center promises to deliver a better healthcare experience and opportunities for its stakeholders.

 History

 On December 22, 1996, then FEU-NRMF Chairman Josephine S. Cojuangco-Reyes presided over the groundbreaking of the new P500 million medical school and hospital complex, assisted by Dr. Ricardo Alfonso and Dr. Philip S. Chua.
 In 2001, new facilities of the Medical Foundation were formally inaugurated.
 The ceremony was attended by President Corazon Aquino as guest of honor.